 converted to a real number and the argument node is bound to it.
 It

-is not that special since we can do the same for
+turns out to-real is not that special since we can do the same for

 our own functions.
 This is done by means of a target-node